AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-prerequisites.md

 feature: Journeys
 role: Admin
 level: Beginner
+hide: yes
 ---

 # Journey Optimizer Challenges - Introduction and prerequisites

 ![AJO Challenges Banner](./assets/ajo-banner-challenges.png)

 Challenges provide a scenario and the requirements needed to practice what you learned.
 Challenges help you evaluate your skill level and identify knowledge gaps.

 Each challenge in this section addresses a unique use case that you will implement.
 The target audience (persona), as well as the required skills are listed at the beginning of each challenge.

 ## Prerequisites